zandi/ebpf-stack-pivot-detection/README.md

 `apt install linux-tools-`uname -r``.

 You can then build with `cargo build`.
 The `build.rs` file will include the bpf program building automatically.
+You will also need to install the `rustfmt` utility for the libbpf-rs crate to build the rust skeleton for the eBPF object.

 # Running